ANTIGUA/BARBUDA FOOTBALL ASSOCIATION

 4.4 Matches in all other Divisions will be played at the venues to be determined by the Competitions Committee.

 4.5 Home teams shall be responsible for the preparation of their pitch, to include the marking, cutting, proper erection of goals with nets and corner flags.
 Pitches that are deemed under prepared/unplayable by the referees at game time will result in the home teams forfeiting the game by a score of 3-0.
+All games played at the ARG shall be prepared by the ABFA.

 4.6 Where the home team considers its pitch unfit to play, the secretariat shall be informed at least 48 hours before kick-off time.
 The secretariat shall within 36 hours before the scheduled kick-off, either reschedule the match or advise both teams of a new venue and kick-off time.